 - The experience “showcased … new styles of recruiting & making the safety, inclusion, creativity & technology the new normal,” Nessel tweeted.
 “The Creators Wanted interactive experience was so cool!”

-This story was originally published in Input, the National Association of Manufacturers’ morning newsletter for manufacturing executives.
+This story was originally published on July 20, 2022, in Input, the National Association of Manufacturers’ morning newsletter for manufacturing executives.